How to Access Assisted Living for Your Spouse Without Moving Apart

 Maybe you've been the primary support for your spouse, but are realizing it's getting harder to support them.
 You don't want to be separated from your spouse, but acknowledge you can't continue to do the work all by yourself.
 One thing you won't do now is live separate from your spouse, that's a deal-breaker.

 If this sounds like you, it might be time to look into a senior living community that allows you to live independently with your spouse while bringing services into the home to support their ADL's.
-Presbyterian Senior Living offers this living option at both our Westminster Village Allentown and Cathedral Village communities.
+Presbyterian Senior Living offers at-home services in many of our communities.

 How do you begin the conversation with the person you love?